Unit 4 - Practice Quiz

 23 In a sales interview, the phrase "This software automates data entry" represents a(n) Advantage, whereas "This allows your team to save 15 hours a week" represents a(n) __.

-D. Objection
+D. Benefit

 24 What is the main difference between Competency-based and Situation-based interviews?